devmix/openjst/README.md

 mvn clean install -Pserver-mobile,client-android,protocol
 ```

-If you are running jboss, you can deploy application
+If you are running jboss, you can deploy application using this command

 ```bash
 mvn jboss-as:deploy -Pserver-mobile